 If your project requires material support from State Library Victoria (SLV), a letter acknowledging this agreement must be supplied as part of the application.

-State Library Victoria supports the digitising of newspapers funded through the Local History Grants Program.
-If your project involves the digitising of newspapers from the State Library collection, either from hard copy or microfilm, please contact the Library prior to applying for a grant.
-Applications to digitise State Library Victoria collection material requires a letter of support and agreement from the State Library.
-Please note: recent COVID-19 restrictions have impacted the SLV digitising program.
-SLV will advise grant recipients and Public Record Office Victoria of any changes to the timeline of their projects.
+SLV supports the digitising of newspapers funded through the LHGP.
+If your project involves the digitising of newspapers from the State Library collection, either from hard copy or microfilm, please contact the Library prior to applying for a grant;